St John the Divine, Kennington: Architecture

-The church is regarded as a fine example of Victorian Gothic.
+The church is regarded as a fine example of Victorian Gothic, and is grade I listed.
 The general construction is of red brick, but all parapets, window openings, doorways, etc. are dressed with stone.
 The upper part of the spire is entirely of stone.
-At over 260 feet, it is the tallest spire in south London and can be seen for miles around.
+At 61 metres or 200 feet, it is the tallest spire in south London and can be seen for miles around.
 The poet John Betjeman remarked that St John the Divine was "the most magnificent church in South London."

 The original church interior was designed by George Frederick Bodley (Founder of Watts & Co.), and was fitted out in a highly ornate style typical of the Victorian era and of Anglo-Catholic churches, including stone carvings by Thomas Earp, wrought iron altar rails, stained glass windows, and a carved reredos painted by Clayton and Bell.
 A new organ by J. W. Walker & Sons Ltd was installed in 1875.

 The church suffered severe bomb damage in 1941 during the Blitz, and most of the original interior fittings were lost.
 After years of restoration work under the direction of H. S. Goodhart-Rendel, St John the Divine re-opened in September 1958.

 The tower and gargoyles

 The spire and tower were extensively restored in 1994, and a new set of carved grotesques and gargoyles was added.
-Many of the carvings are in the form of caricature representations of members of the church congregation, the British Royal Family or the clergy.
+Many of the carvings are in the form of caricature representations of members of the church congregation, the British royal family or the clergy.
 The Queen, Prince Charles, Prince William and Archbishop Michael Ramsey are among the better-known figures depicted.